fcmatteo/express-antiflood/README.md

 # express-antiflood
-An antiflood middleware for Express
+An antiflood middleware for Express.

-#TODO:
+# TODO:
 * Build
-* Readme
-* Tests
+* Publish to npm
-* Redis store